 Your Vote Matters

-When breaking down this process, it can seem like your vote ultimately doesn’t carry a lot of weight.
-This is both true and false.
+When breaking down this process, it can seem like your vote doesn’t carry a lot of weight.
 At the end of the day, the sorority will have the most power in the decision to include potential new members.
 They get to choose who they invite back, regardless of the position they held on your list.
-However, it is your choice of the order of the sororities you want to ask you back.
+However, it is your rankings that let the sorority know that you are interested in their values and want to be a member!

 How the Sorority Vote Works